 Tyrone and I stayed friends on social media but I never saw him again.
 He messages me every now and then and I always tell him that he’s still too road.
 I can tell from this social media that he hasn’t changed yet.
 In fact, he’s been quiet on social media for a long time now come to think of it.
 I wonder where he could be….?

 One of my worst dates of all time was with a guy who I had met on Tinder.
-Same old story, Jack was half Black, half white, 6ft something, blah, blah, blah.
+Same old story, Jack was hot, 6ft something, blah, blah, blah.
 We bonded over the fact that we had studied at the same University doing a similar course and that we had a similar career, although he wanted to pack it all in to become an actor.
 We had a lot in common and our What’s App banter flowed.
 We exchanged Instagrams and Jack appeared to be legit, no sign of a girlfriend, or any other worrying indicators, although his fashion sense appeared to be a bit confused, his style would swing between country farmer, city gent, and Dalston hipster from picture to picture and so I couldn’t get a sense of who he really was.

 He lived in Shoreditch and so it made sense to meet near him as there are plenty of bars and restaurants to choose from round there.
 I got an Uber from mine and agreed to pick him up on the way, the plan was for him to then direct the cab to wherever we were going to go.
 It was his area so I left it down to him to choose the venue.